How to get egocentric global maps in HouseExpo

 By Bolun Dai | Jan 4th 2021

-The next step is to rotate the canvas, if the current orientation of the robot is \(+\theta\), then we would need to rotate the canvas \(-\theta\).
-After this we have the rotated image where the robot is heading right, if we want the robot to face up, we would need to rotate the canvas \(90^\circ\).
+The next step is to rotate the canvas.
+If the current orientation of the robot is \(+\theta\), then we would need to rotate the canvas by \(-\theta\).
+After this, we have the rotated image where the robot is heading right; if we want the robot to face up, we would need to rotate the canvas by \(90^\circ\).
 We use the following image to illustrate this process.

 Powered by Powered by MathJax